sezna/gamestuff/README.md

 * implement money/shop
 * make sure you can't place towers on top of other towers
 * balance game so it is hard
-* maybe enemies should change color instead of size as they get more difficult
-* indicate which tower is selected
-* draw tower while hovering
-* pick initial tower

 # quick git tutorial:
 # To get other people's changes: